Neuschwanstein Castle with Kids: A Modern Fairy Tale

 While I was disappointed with how short the tour was, feeling rushed and that we only got to see 15 chambers, it lived up to my expectations for the most part.
 The number of tourists was a bit unappealing so I really would like to experience this castle in the winter when it’s also covered in snow and hopefully with less people.
 It was still amazing to finally see the splendor of Neuschwanstein Castle in person.
 Do spend some time in the village and surrounding area though.
 The region is absolutely beautiful.

-Visiting Neuschwanstein Castle with Kids Basics and Tips
+Tips for Visiting Neuschwanstein Castle with Kids

 - Visiting the inside of the castle can only be done as part of a guided tour where tickets must be purchased before going to the castle at the Ticket Center in Hohenschwangau village.

 - Tickets: Adults 13 euros ($16 US); Children 18 and younger free.
 Combination tickets with Hohenshanwagau Castle 25 euro ($31 US) Prices as of Summer 2017.
 Other combination tickets are also available.

 - Reserve tickets in advance online or through the phone for specific times with an additional fee of 1.80 euro per person.
 Try to get the earlier tours.

 - If you’re going to be visiting other palaces and castles, look into the 14-day Bavarian Palace Pass which allows free entry to over 40 attractions.
 Family pass – 44 euro ($54 US).
 We used our pass here but we couldn’t reserve the specific time we wanted.
 We were able to bypass the ticket line and go straight to the reserved ticket lines though.